PiyushAgarwal-16/Campus-Engagement-Program/DEPLOYMENT.md

 1. Login with demo credentials
 2. Browse available events on Events page
 3. Register for 2-3 events that interest you
-4. Check your Dashboard for AI recommendations
-5. View your Profile to see updated statistics
+4. View your Profile to see updated statistics

 ### Scenario 2: Event Organizer Journey
 1. Create a new event using the Create Event form